-Where an apprentice enters an Apprenticeship agreement with previous work-related experience, this prior learning needs to be recognised (see QCF Guidance on Claiming Credit for further details).
-To count towards Apprenticeship certification, previous experience must be recorded using the appropriate Awarding Organisation's QCF 'Recognition of Prior Learning' procedures and the hours recorded may then count towards the on-the-job hours required to complete the Apprenticeship.
-For apprentices with prior uncertificated work-related experience, the on-the-job learning must have been acquired within two years of application for the Apprenticeship Certificate or apprentices must have been continuously employed in the relevant job role in the industry for two years duration.
+Where an apprentice enters an Apprenticeship agreement with previous work-related experience, this prior learning needs to be recognised.
+To count towards Apprenticeship certification, previous experience must be recorded using the appropriate Awarding Organisation's Recognition of Prior Learning procedures and the hours recorded may then count towards the on-the-job hours required to complete the Apprenticeship.
+For apprentices with prior un-certificated work-related experience, the on-the-job learning must have been acquired within two years of application for the Apprenticeship Certificate or apprentices must have been employed in the relevant job role in the industry for two years duration.